LumaRink/LumaRink-Firmware/README.md

-# LumaRink 5x5 LED Board Firmware
+# LumaRink 5x5 LED Matrices Board Firmware

 This repository contains the firmware and full documentation for the **LumaRink 5x5 LED boards**, including both barebones PCBs and full assembled kits.